Jagdalpur

-Baijendra Kumar, Chairman cum managing director, NMDC has set October 2018 as the deadline to commission the plant.

-Places of Interest

-The contribution of Tourism in the Economy of Jagdalpur Tourism is one of the main sources of income for the city.
-The city is rightly said to be the paradise of tourists looking for fun and frolic in Jagdalpur.
-The city is an abode of many wildlife, temples, waterfalls, caves, lakes, museums, historic monuments and what not.
-Some of the must-visit places in Jagdalpur are Chitrakote Falls, Teerathgarh Falls, Kotumsar Cave, Tamda Ghumar waterfalls, Mendri Ghumar waterfalls, Kanger Ghati National Park, Indravati National Park, Danteshwari Temple, the historic Temples in Barsoor, Jagannath temple, Mavli temple, Laxmi-Narayan temple, The Sri Venkateshwara Swamy Temple and more.

-The Ministry of Tourism, Government of India has identified Jagdalpur-Teerathgarh-Chitrakoot-Barsur-Dantewada-Teerathgarh Circuit as one of the 45 Mega Tourist Destinations/Circuits in India on the basis of footfalls and their future tourism potential.
+Bastar district has multiple scenic waterfalls that are popular for tourists throughout India.
+The Ministry of Tourism, Government of India has identified Jagdalpur-Teerathgarh-Chitrakoot-Barsur-Dantewada Circuit as one of the 45 Mega Tourist Destinations/Circuits in India on the basis of footfalls and their future tourism potential.

 Transport

-Road Transport
+Road transport

 Road network in and around Jagdalpur can be seen from the road network map of the area.

 The National Highways passing through Jagdalpur are NH 30 (connecting Raipur to Vijaywada in Andhra Pradesh via NH 65), and NH 63 (connecting Jagdalpur to Nizamabad in Telangana) while passing through Maharashtra.

 NH 30 at Raipur connects Jagdalpur to Asian Highway 46 leading to Nagpur and Kolkata.

 NH 30 near Vijayawada connects Jagdalpur to NH 65 leading to Hyderabad and Pune.

-Rail Transport
+Rail transport

-Jagdalpur is connected by rail line with the eastern part of India.
-There are trains connecting Jagdalpur to Howrah, Bhubaneshwar and Visakhapatnam.
+Jagdalpur is connected by rail line to the eastern part of India.
+There are trains connecting Jagdalpur railway station to Howrah, Bhubaneshwar and Visakhapatnam.
 The rail connectivity of Jagdalpur to Durg via Rayagada and Raipur is about 658 km long and takes 14.5 hours of travel time as compared to that by road which takes about 6–7 hours (distance 300 km).